bull29/localizedphysics/README.md

     -Players cannot inflict damage upon each other in a hull

     -The enitre tool is co-dependent on the obsolete/experimental map repeat function/feature

+    -exiting a hull will teleport you to a random position (can't narrow down what triggers this)

+    -Vehicles don't work properly in hulls

+    -Can't get inside of seats whilst in hulls

+    -Getting a inside a seat inside a hull derenders all props and entities

     -Inform me about any more issues I missed